AxonIQ/running-axon-server/local/6-tls-ee/README.md

 ```
 You can stop a node with `shutdown.sh` and clean up with `cleanup.sh`.

+**NOTES**
-**NOTE** When you want to add the first user, change to node-1's directory to let the CLI pick up the system token, and make sure to run it with `java -jar` so the current working directory isn't changed to the location of the JAR file.
+* When you want to add the first user, change to node-1's directory to let the CLI pick up the system token, and make sure to run it with `java -jar` so the current working directory isn't changed to the location of the JAR file.
+Als you'll need to adjust the URL so it mentions HTTPS:

+    `java -jar ../../../axonserver-cli.jar users -S https://axonserver-1.megacorp.com:8024`

+* The `gen-ca-cert.sh` script can be used (just like in the SE example) to generate a self-signed certificate, which will be used as Certificate Authority:

+    `./gen-ca.sh -c NL --state Provincie --city Stad --org MegaCorp axonserver.megacorp.com`

+* The `gen-cert.sh` script can be used to generate the certificates for the nodes, for example:

+    `./gen-cert.sh -c NL --state Provincie --city Stad --org MegaCorp axonserver-1.megacorp.com`

+* As before, you'll need to add the FQDNs into your hosts file.